 Where to Find Models for Photography

 Your search for the perfect model can start with your own social circle.
 In order to find models to photograph in your area, think about the people you know who would suit your particular vision for your photo shoot.
 If you have a small budget or no budget at all, this is a great place to start, as friends of friends are likely to want to do you a favor.

 If you want an experienced model for your shoot, you can use one of many great resources for finding talent.
-There are plenty of modeling networking sites where models post their portfolios and keep followers updated about their work.
+There are plenty of modeling networking sites where models post their online modeling portfolios and keep followers updated about their work.
 Some of the best model portfolio sites are:

 - Where Professional Models Meet Model Photographers – ModelMayhem

 - Modeling and Fashion Portfolios – PureStorm

 - Where Talent Gets Discovered – StarNow

 - Casting Model Portfolios For Photo Sessions – Casting360

 Instagram is another great place to look for models.
 While it is an essential social media tool for any photographer, Instagram is also full of work from models’ portfolios which makes finding models for photoshoots an easy task.
 Using hashtags, you can search for models that meet your specific criteria that are located near you.
 Third-party search engines allow you to search using multiple hashtags to narrow down the types of models you’d like to find.